-Non-controlling interest in the net assets of consolidated Sale of aoods - retail subsidiaries are identified separately from the Group's IFRS 15 "Revenue from Contracts with Customers" outlines equity there in.
-Non-controlling interest consists of the a single comprehensive model of accounting for revenue amount of those interest at the date of the original business arising from contracts with customers and supersedes combination and the non-controlling interest share of current revenue recognition guidance found across several changes in equity since the date of the combination.
-Losses Standards and Interpretations within IFRS.
-It establishes a applicable to the non-controlling interest have a blindly new five-step model that will apply to revenue arising from obligation and are able to make an additional investment to contracts with customers. cover the losses.
+Non-controlling interest in the net assets of consolidated subsidiaries are identified separately from the Group's equity there in.
+Non-controlling interest consists of the amount of those interest at the date of the original business combination and the non-controlling interest share of changes in equity since the date of the combination.
+Losses applicable to the non-controlling interest have a blindly obligation and are able to make an additional investment to cover the losses.